Victor Cousin: The self

 Eclecticism is not open to the superficial objection of proceeding without a system or test in determining the complete or incomplete.
 But it is open to objection, assuming that a particular analysis of consciousness has reached all the possible elements in humanity and in history, and all their combinations.
 It may be asked, Can history have that which is not in the individual consciousness?
-In a sense not; but our analysis may not give all that is there, and we ought not at once to impose that analysis or any formula on history.
-History is as likely to reveal to us in the first place true and original elements, and combinations of elements in man, as a study of consciousness.
-Besides, the tendency of applying a formula of this sort to history is to assume that the elements are developed in a certain regular or necessary order, whereas this may not at all be the case; but we may find at any epoch the whole mixed, either crossing or co-operative, as in the consciousness of the individual himself.
+In a sense, not; but our analysis may not give all that is there, and we ought not at once to impose that analysis or any formula on history.
+History is as likely to reveal to us, in the first place, true and original elements and combinations of elements in man as a study of consciousness.
+Besides, the tendency of applying a formula of this sort to history is to assume that the elements are developed in a certain regular or necessary order, whereas this may not at all be the case; but we may find at any epoch the whole mixed, either crossing or cooperative, as in the consciousness of the individual himself.
 Further, the question as to how these elements may possibly have grown up in the general consciousness of mankind is assumed to be nonexistent or impossible.

-It was the tendency of the philosophy of Cousin to outline things and to fill up the details in an artistic and imaginative interest.
-He was observational and generalizing rather than analytic and discriminating.
-His search into principles was not profound, and his power of rigorous consecutive development was limited.
-He left no distinctive permanent principle of philosophy, but he left very interesting psychological analyses, and several new, just, and true expositions of philosophical systems, especially that of Locke and the philosophers of Scotland.
-He was at the same time a man of impressive power, of rare and wide culture, and of lofty aim, far above priestly conception and Philistine narrowness.
+It was the tendency of the philosophy of Cousin to be observational and generalizing rather than analytic and discriminating.
+As such, he left no notable principles of philosophy, but general psychological analyses, and well considered expositions of philosophical systems, especially that of Locke and the philosophers of Scotland.
 He was familiar with the broad lines of most systems of philosophy.
-His eclecticism was proof of a reverential sympathy with the struggles of human thought to attain to certainty in the highest problems of speculation.
-It was a doctrine of comprehension and toleration, forming a marked and valuable contrast to the arrogance of absolutism, to the dogmatism of sensationalism, and to the doctrine of church authority, preached by the theological school of his day.
-His spirit saved the youth of France from these other influences.
-As an educational reformer and a man of learning, who greatly influenced others, Cousin stands out among the memorable Frenchmen of the 19th century.

 Sir W. Hamilton (Discussions, p.
 541), one of his most resolute opponents, described Cousin as "A profound and original thinker, a lucid and eloquent writer, a scholar equally at home in ancient and in modern learning, a philosopher superior to all prejudices of age or country, party or profession, and whose lofty eclecticism, seeking truth under every form of opinion, traces its unity even through the most hostile systems."